andreatitolo/personal_blog_zola/content/ideas.md

 - [ ] Webmentions (not hosted on the site tough)
 - [ ] Indieweb.txt
 - [ ] Add "not by AI" button
+- [ ] Style the feed with the same color palette as the website

 # Maybe